 Although the companies employ a large number of nurses, they provide a service to the whole of England.
 Therefore the number of nurses available to you may be quite limited.
-You will not be asked to accept a nurse if there are concerns about their competency, however, it is not possible for a company to grant specific requests regarding which nurses you like or do not like.
+You will not be asked to accept a nurse if there are concerns about their competency or behaviour, however, it is not possible for a company to grant specific requests regarding which nurses you like or do not like.
+This includes being 10 able to guarantee nurses of a particular sex.